-0. The LMF uses one or more Reference UEs to assist in positioning of the target UE(s).
-Steps 1-5 are performed for each Reference UE.

-1. The LMF selects a Reference UE that is nearby to the target UE(s).
-Criteria for selecting a Reference UE can include: a known current or previous location for the Reference UE that is nearby to an approximate location for one or more of the target UE(s); a current or last known serving cell for the Reference UE that is the same as or nearby to a serving cell or serving cells for one or more of the target UE(s); positioning capabilities for the Reference UE that can be used to support positioning capabilities if the target UE(s); a serving or visible non-3GPP node (e.g. a WLAN node) that is also a serving or visible non-3GPP node for one or more target UE(s).
+1. The LMF selects one or more Reference UEs that is/are nearby to the target UE.
+Criteria for selecting a Reference UE can include: a known current or previous location for the Reference UE that is nearby to an approximate location for the target UE (e.g. as indicated by a serving cell for the target UE); a current or last known serving cell for the Reference UE that is the same as or nearby to a serving cell for the target UE; positioning capabilities for the Reference UE that can be used to support positioning capabilities of the target UE; a serving or visible non-3GPP node (e.g. a WLAN node) that is also a serving or visible non-3GPP node for the target UE.

-2. The LMF used the positioning procedure in clause 6.x.3.3 to request the Reference UE to obtain measurements of positioning signals transmitted by the target UE(s) and/or to transmit positioning signals to be measured by the target UE(s).
+2. The LMF used the positioning procedure in clause 6.x.3.3 to request the Reference UE(s) to obtain measurements of positioning signals transmitted by the target UE and/or to transmit positioning signals to be measured by the target UE.

-3. The LMF may use the Network Assisted Positioning Procedure defined in TS 23.273 Clause 6.11.2 [5] and/or the Obtaining Non-UE Associated Network Assistance Data procedure defined in TS 23.273 Clause 6.11.3 [5] to support positioning of the target UE(s) using one or more NG-RAN nodes
+3. The LMF may use the Network Assisted Positioning Procedure defined in TS 23.273 Clause 6.11.2 [5] and/or the Obtaining Non-UE Associated Network Assistance Data procedure defined in TS 23.273 Clause 6.11.3 [5] to support positioning of the target UE(s) using one or more NG-RAN nodes and the Reference UE(s).
+This does not add further impact to the Reference UE(s) beyond that stated in step 2.

 4. The LMF may use the UE Assisted and UE Based Positioning Procedure defined in TS 23.273 Clause 6.11.1 [5] to support UE Assisted and/or UE Based Positioning of the target UE(s).
+This does not add further impact to the Reference UE(s) beyond that stated in step 2.

-5. The LMF computes or verifies a location of each of the target UE(s) using information received in steps 2-4.
+5. The LMF computes or verifies a location of the target UE using information received in steps 2-4.